xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 |CIN Spine | BGP (optional) | In a native IP design the spine must learn BGP routes for proper forwarding |

 ### CIN Router to Router Interconnection
 It is recommended to use multiple L3 links when interconnecting adjacent routers, as opposed to using LAG, if possible.
 Bundles increase the possibility for timing inaccuracy due to asymmetric timing traffic flow between slave and master.
 If bundle interfaces are utilized, care should be taken to ensure the difference in paths between two member links is kept to a minimum.
 All router links will be configured according to the global CST design.
 Leaf devices will be considered CST access PE devices and utilize BGP for all services routing.

+#### Leaf Transit Traffic
+In a single IGP network with equal IGP metrics, certain link failures may cause a leaf to become a transit node.
+Several options are available to keep transit traffic from transiting a leaf and potentially causing congestion.
+Using high metrics on all leaf to agg uplinks will prohibit this.

 ### cBR-8 DPIC to CIN Interconnection
 The cBR-8 supports two mechanisms for DPIC high availability outlined in the overview section.
 DPIC line card and link redundancy is recommended but not a requirement.
 In the CST reference design, if link redundancy is being used each port pair on the active and standby line cards is connected to a different router and the default active ports (even port number) is connected to a different router.
 In the example figure, port 0 from active DPIC card 0 is connected to R1 and port 0 from standby DPIC card 1 is connected to R2.
 DPIC link redundancy MUST be configured using the "cold" method since the design is using L3 to each DPIC interface and no intermediate L2 switching.
 This is done with the _cable rphy link redundancy cold_ global command and will keep the standby link in a down/down state until switchover occurs.